Xonesix/racketdumbcalculator/devlog.md

 - I've given up on the cleaner functions and will just rely on doing it inside the evaluate function itself
 - it will be easier to debug anyways

+# 8:03

+- History feature is almost done
+- now just need to replace the values in the expression with history values

+# 8:12

+- history feature working, now need to read $ characters